Suspect At Large After Long Island Bank Robbery

-A suspect is at large after a midday bank robbery on Long Island.
+Police detectives are investigating a bank robbery that happened on Long Island.

+A man walked into TD Bank on Wantagh Avenue in Wantagh shortly before 11:45 a.m. on Sunday, Oct.
+3, where there was a report of a suspect who walked up to a female bank teller and passed her a note demanding cash, Nassau County Police said.

+It is alleged that the teller complied and passed along an undisclosed amount of cash to the suspect, who exited the bank onto Jerusalem Avenue and fled westbound on foot.

 Check back to Daily Voice for updates.